ringlej/ptxdist/doc/daily_work.rst

 In the second console we start GDB with the correct architecture support.
-This GDB comes with the same OSELAS.Toolchain that was also used to build the project.
-In our example we are using the ** toolchain for our CPU:
+This GDB comes with the same OSELAS.Toolchain that was also used to build the project:

 ::

-    |\$ \ptxdistCompilerName|-gdbtui root-debug/usr/bin/myapp
+    $ ./selected_toolchain/<target>-gdbtui platform-<platformname>/root-debug/usr/bin/myapp

 This will run a *curses* based GDB.
 Not so easy to handle (we must enter all the commands and cannot click with a mouse!), but very fast to take